-Whether you are doing a road trip around Ireland like I did, planning on driving the Wild Atlantic Way, or using public transport and doing day tours around Ireland, I give you options below to suit all trips to Ireland!
+Whether you are hiring a car in Ireland and doing a West Coast Ireland road trip as I did, planning on driving the Wild Atlantic Way, or using public transport and doing day tours around Ireland, I give you options below to suit all trips to Ireland!

 Places to Visit on West Coast of Ireland!

 West Coast of Ireland Map

 In this list of places to visit in the West coast of Ireland I have given group day trip options in case you don’t have a car, however for the best way to see Ireland, I recommend hiring a car as I did.

 I hired a car for Ireland through Rental Cars who work with all the big car rental agencies in Ireland.

 No West Coast of Ireland trip would be complete without a trip to the iconic and famous Cliffs of Moher, this is the top Ireland tourist attraction.